Disappearance of Susan Walsh: Background

 Walsh graduated from Passaic Valley Regional High School in 1978, after which she attended William Paterson University, where she studied English and writing; while there, she was employed as a journalist for the university newspaper.
 Walsh worked intermittently as an erotic dancer and stripper to help pay her tuition.
-She struggled with substance abuse and alcoholism, and graduated from college with a bachelor's degree in 1984 and then worked as a writer for engineering and business publications.
-She was later employed as a writer for Screw magazine.

-In 1984, she married Mark Walsh, a brother of musician Joe Walsh.
+She struggled with substance abuse and alcoholism, and graduated from college with a bachelor's degree in 1984.
+The same year, she married Mark Walsh, a brother of musician Joe Walsh.
 The couple had one son, David, born in 1985.

+After college, Walsh worked as a writer for engineering and business publications.
+She was later employed as a writer for Screw magazine, working under publisher Al Goldstein.
+Goldstein later described his on-and-off working relationship with Walsh as "four years of craziness."

 Walsh suffered from bipolar disorder, and at the time of her disappearance had been taking medication to treat it for over a year.
+A recovering alcoholic, Walsh had also recently begun drinking again after eleven years of sobriety, as well as increasing her use of the anxiety medication Xanax.

+At the time of her disappearance, Walsh was enrolled in a Master's program in English at New York University, which she had halfway completed, while supporting herself and her son by working as a freelance journalist and as a stripper and go-go dancer.

 Disappearance

-On July 16, 1996, Susan Walsh left her apartment complex in Nutley, New Jersey, which she shared with her son.
+On July 16, 1996, Walsh left her apartment complex in Nutley, New Jersey, which she shared with her son.
 Her estranged husband, Mark Walsh, lived below them.
 Susan had left to run errands and make a telephone call at a payphone across the street, leaving her son with Mark.
-It was the last time that she was seen.
-At the time of her disappearance, she had been enrolled in a Master's program in English at New York University, which she had halfway completed, while supporting herself and her son by working as a freelance journalist and in various jobs as a stripper.
-At the time of her disappearance, her friends had become worried that she had relapsed into her drug addiction, after having maintained 11 years of sobriety.
+This was the last time she was seen.